How to Hang a Wall Clock Without Nails

 When you want to hang your timepiece on the wall but you can’t because your landlord won’t like nails in the wall, or you want to hang it on a surface that won’t take nails, well, you have to get creative.

-For those special cases, we’re going to go through some alternatives to get that clock right where you want it - no doubt in pride of place!
+For those special cases, we’re going to go through five alternatives that can let you position your wall clock where you want it - no doubt in pride of place!

 1. Adhesive Strips

 You can pick up a pack of adhesive strips in a hardware or craft store.
 They’re usually meant for pictures, but for a wall clock, they’ll work just the same.
 After making sure that the back of the clock is flat and clean, select the spot that you want to hang your clock and clean the area well.
 Once you’ve applied the strips evenly around the back of the clock (using more strips for a heavy clock), you can press the clock to the wall and hold for 30 seconds.
 A similar method is to use an adhesive hook, and then hang your clock on that.

 These kinds of clocks usually come with most of their own hardware for hanging, such as a post extending from the top of the clock with the end being ceiling-mounted.
 For these clocks, nails or screws are often best and nailing it to a support beam offers the ideal mounting place.
 You can try adhesive strips for these clocks, but be very mindful of the weight the strips can hold.

 3. Hanging from Crown Moulding